 So, there’s this conference, and the topic turns out to be not defensive strategy at all but what would be a good wedding present for one of the players.
 The coach solves the dilemma: “candlesticks always make a nice gift,” he says.
 That settled, they all go back to playing (losing) the game.

 So my friend wanted to buy this woman clothing for her birthday, as in a blouse.
-I told him I didn’t think that was wise and was surprised that I had to explain it to him.
+I didn’t think that was a good idea and was surprised that I had to explain it to him.
 But he fashions himself a fashionista (!) and thought a blouse would be just the thing.
 Incidentally, they call them “tops” nowadays, which is yet another sign of cultural deterioration.
 Another one is restaurants being called “eateries”!
 Will bathrooms soon be called “s#!–t-eries”?
 But I digress.

 The danger in buying clothing for someone in a situation like this is that you can’t win.
 It’s a lose-lose proposition.
 If you buy something that, stylistically speaking, she likes (itself a near impossibility), you run the risk of size.
 If it’s too small for her, she’ll think you view her as small or petite when in reality she is not, thus depressing her.
 If you buy something too big, she’ll think you view her as a Big Mama, ready for a Curves gift certificate.
 This also will depress her.
 So, either way, you’ve got a depressed woman on your hands on her birthday, which is depressing enough once you hit a certain age.
 She will then point out in a resentful tone how men age more gracefully than women and what an insensitive boor you are.
 Game over.
 Throw in the towel.